-Other Graduate Coursework Available Through Reynolda-campus Based Programs of Study
+Other Graduate Coursework Available Through Arts and Sciences Programs of Study

-Most Reynolda-campus based graduate programs offer additional coursework that is available for no additional tuition fee in fall and spring terms.
-Courses offered in the summer term may require a School of Medicine-based graduate student to pay additional tuition.
-The Bioethics graduate program requires School of Medicine-based graduate students to pay extra tuition in all terms.
-The following selected list of course offerings are those that School of Medicine-based graduate students have taken in previous terms.
-Students interested in these or other graduate courses hosted by Reynolda-campus based programs should obtain permission to enroll from the course director of the course.
-Once permission is received, the student should contact the School of Medicine's Registrar to complete enrollment in the course.
-For course descriptions and additional course listings, please consult the Reynolda-campus Graduate Bulletin.
+Most Arts and Sciences Graduate Programs offer additional coursework that is available for no additional tuition fee in fall and spring terms.
+Courses offered in the summer term may require a biomedical graduate student to pay additional tuition.
+The Bioethics graduate program requires biomedical graduate students to pay extra tuition in all terms.
+The following selected list of course offerings are those that biomedical graduate students have taken in previous terms.
+Students interested in these or other graduate courses hosted by Arts and Sciences-campus based programs should obtain permission to enroll from the course director of the course.
+Once permission is received, the student should contact the Biomedical Graduate Program's Registrar to complete enrollment in the course.
+For course descriptions and additional course listings, please consult the Arts and Sciences-campus Graduate Bulletin.